kurokobo/awx-on-k3s/tips/troubleshooting.md

 - **Add more CPUs or memory to your K3s node.**
   - If you have at least 3 CPUs and 5 GB RAM, AWX may work.
 - **Reduce resource requests for the containers.**
-  - The minimum resouce requirements can be ignored by adding three lines in `base/awx.yml`.
+  - The minimum resource requirements can be ignored by adding three lines in `base/awx.yml`.

     ```yaml
     ...